 Serious Harm From Diabetes Drugs

-Drug companies say that they've come up with a new type of drug that can help treat Type 2 diabetes.
-The drugs bear names like Invokana and Jardiance, and they can be taken orally.
+Drug companies say that they’ve come up with a new type of drug that can help treat Type 2 diabetes.
+The drugs, Invokana and Jardiance, can be taken orally.
 But has the company properly warned patents and doctors about the risks associated with these drugs?